 A major area of interest among faculty members is the development of new theater, both student and professional.
 Students are encouraged to write plays, and new writing by Duke students is presented annually.
 This is complemented by professional productions hosted by Theater Studies and workshops of new plays, during which the playwright is in residence.
 These professional projects offer students the opportunity to intern and learn from visiting artists and practitioners.

 Applying students are invited to submit supplementary materials to be evaluated by a faculty member.
 Go here for instructions.

 If you have any questions, we encourage you to contact any member of the faculty or staff, in particular our Undergraduate Coordinator, Dierdre Shipman (firstname.lastname@example.org, 919-660-3345).

-Summer and Fall 2013 courses are here - hit the arrow to the right of Spring to advance.
+Spring 2014 courses are here - hit the arrow to the right of Fall to advance.

 Students from the 2011 Duke in London Drama Program attended more than 20 theatrical productions!

 Interested in service learning?
 Go here to learn more.

 Interested in majoring or minoring in Theater Studies?
 Please contact:

 Bringing together students, faculty and staff to make Duke a more accessible, inclusive and engaged university.